Strongly rigid metrics in spaces of metrics: Introduction

 In 1972, Janos \cite{MR288739} proved that a separable metric space $X$ is strongly $0$-dimensional if and only if there exists a strongly rigid metric $d\in \met(X)$ (see also \cite{MR454938}).
 The existence of strongly rigid metrics affected research on a characterization of the dimension of metrizable spaces using values of metrics (see, for example, \cite{MR314012}, \cite{MR474229} and \cite{MR1000155}).

-A topological space $X$ is said to be \emph{strongly $0$-dimensional} if for all pair $A, B$ of disjoint closed subsets of $X$, there exists a clopen subset $V$ of $X$ such that $A\subset V$ and $V\cap B=\emptyset$.
+A topological space $X$ is said to be \emph{strongly $0$-dimensional} if for every pair $A, B$ of disjoint closed subsets of $X$, there exists a clopen subset $V$ of $X$ such that $A\subset V$ and $V\cap B=\emptyset$.
 Such a space is sometimes said to be \emph{ultranormal}.

 In this paper, we develop the result on the existence of strongly rigid metrics for the theory of spaces of metrics.
-For a strongly zero-dimensional metrizable space, we prove that the set of all strongly rigid metrics is dense in the space of metics.
+For a strongly $0$-dimensional metrizable space, we prove that the set of all strongly rigid metrics is dense in the space of metics.
 Moreover, if the space is $\sigma$-compact, then that set is $G_{\delta}$.
-As its consequence, we show that for a strongly zero-dimensional metrizable space, the set of all metrics possessing no nontrivial (bijective) self-isometry is comeager in the space of metrics.
+As a consequence, we show that for a strongly $0$-dimensional metrizable space, the set of all metrics possessing no nontrivial (bijective) self-isometry is comeager in the space of metrics.